-2 plants in the province of Quebec: One in Chertsey, in the Lanaudière region, and one in St-Faustin-Lac-Carré, in the Laurentides region.
-Our two plants are part of the five most optimised plants in the province of Quebec;
+2 plants in Quebec: One in Chertsey in the Lanaudière region and one in St-Faustin-Lac-Carré in the Laurentians.
+Both factories are part of the select group of the 5 most optimized factories in Quebec;

 325 jobs in the Lanaudière and Laurentides regions, including forest operation and transport;